Occupational Health and Safety Regulations 2007

 VCAT can review certain decisions made by the Victorian WorkCover Authority under the Occupation Health and Safety Regulations 2007.

-You must comply with the process review requirements for review of decision of the Authority (see regulations 6.3.2 and 6.3.3) and wait until the process review is complete before you can apply to VCAT.
+You must comply with the process review requirements for review of the Victorian WorkCover Authority's decisions (see regulations 6.3.2 and 6.3.3) and wait until the process review is complete before you can apply to VCAT.

 Cases we can hear